arched-dev/flask-scheema/docs/source/quickstart.rst

         .. note:: For comprehensive details on configuration, visit our :doc:`configuration </configuration>` page.

         And that's all folks!
-Just run the code and you should now have a fully functional API with documentation.

 API Documentation
 -----------------------------------------

-That's it!
 You should now have a fully functional API with documentation.

 ``GET`` /docs